-Our lower-fat healthy carbonara recipe is ideal if you’re trying to be good or looking for a diet-friendly recipe but want to satisfy those hunger pangs.
-Packed with all the flavours, this recipe turns what’s usually a high fat family favourite into a healthier option for everyone.
+Our lower-fat penne carbonara recipe is ideal if you’re trying to be good or looking for a diet-friendly recipe but want to satisfy those hunger pangs.
+Packed with all the usual indulgent carbonara flavours, this lower-fat penne carbonara recipe turns what’s usually a high fat family favourite into a healthier option for everyone.
 This classic pasta recipe is made with a reduced fat cheese sauce and has a fabulous flavour!
 This recipes serves 4 people and will take around 25 mins to prepare and cook.
 Serve a portion of this delicious pasta dish with a side salad or toss through spinach leaves to add to your 5-a-day count.
+You can dish this up for a quick, easy, tasty and satisfying weeknight dinner for the whole family, or serve with a bottle of wine for a romantic Friday night meal with the other half.
+Leftovers would be perfect for a delicious work day lunch that’s easy to take in, quick to warm up in the microwave and simple to eat at your desk.
 If you want to make this pasta recipe even healthier, swap the classic penne pasta for wholemeal or brown pasta instead.
 Leftovers can be stored in an airtight container in the fridge for up to 2 days.
 Reheat thoroughly before serving.

 - 300g penne, dried pasta shapes or spaghetti

 - 4 rashers lean back bacon (or use turkey rashers), snipped into pieces

 - 1 bunch spring onions, trimmed and finely chopped

 - 150g lower-fat soft cheese with garlic and herbs

 - 1 large egg